vaughankraska/social_data_mining/src/labs/warm_up/datasheet_text_image.md

 Students Anand Mathew and Finn Vaughankraska who are both unpaid.
 PolarVis (who studies visual persuasion) is "FORTE, the Swedish Research Council for Health, Working Life and Welfare; Uddannelses - og Forskningsstyrelsen, the Danish Agency for Higher Education and Science; the National Research, Development and Innovation Office Hungary; and FWF, the Austrian Science Fund under CHANSE ERA-NET Co-fund programme, which has received funding from the European Union’s Horizon 2020 Research and Innovation Programme".
 Matteo Magnani (who granted the students access) is assumed to be paid by Uppsala Univesity.

 __Over what timeframe was the data collected?
 Does this timeframe match the creation timeframe of the data associated with the instances (e.g., recent crawl of old news articles)?__ If not, please describe the time-frame in which the data associated with the instances was created.
 Tweets were collected in 2023 of the period 30/11 to 12/12 2015.
-The authors created/downloaded this dataset in 2024.
+The authors created/downloaded this dataset in November 2024.

 __Were any ethical review processes conducted (e.g., by an institutional review board)?__ If so, please provide a description of these review processes, including the outcomes, as well as a link or other access point to any supporting documentation.
 No.